Karatau, Kazakhstan

 Karatau (Қаратау, Qaratau) is an administrative center in the Talas region located in the Jambyl Region in the south of Kazakhstan.
 It has an estimated population of roughly 30,000 in 1999.
 As of 2019, the population is now 27,667.
-The largest city from Karatau, Taraz, is approximately 100 km to the southwest.
+The largest city from Karatau, Taraz, is approximately 100 km to the southeast.

 Name

 The name Karatau means Black Mountain in the Kazakh language.
 Karatau was named after the Karatau Mountain range which it is located next to and was famous during the Soviet era for phosphate.

 As part of the de-russification of the Kazakh language, Karatau will be re-written with Latin scripts in 2025 and spelled Qaratau.

 Ghost Town

 Krisha KZ reported on Karatau describing this town as a ghost town in December, 2019.
 The value of apartments in Karatau, according to Krisha, was between $3300–$11,500 USD.

 Economy

 Industry

 During the Soviet Union times, the main functioning industrial enterprise in the town was the phosphorite factory.